tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 Issues
 ------

-All native gas tokens are "taxed".
-E.g. when you transfer ETH on Ethereum mainnet, some of ETH gets burnt in the transaction.
+All native gas tokens on blockchains are "taxed".
+E.g. when you transfer ETH on Ethereum mainnet, some of ETH gets burnt in the transaction, or given to the block producers.
-However, the concept of transfer fee has not taken off outside the native gas tokens.
+However, this concept of transfer fee has not taken off outside the native gas tokens.
 Because accounting the token tax is difficult, it is not realistic to see any one deflationary tokens to be listed on centralised exchanges any time in the future.